 I prefer the stool test because it’s accurate and easy to do.
 The stool test is an accurate diagnosis of whether you have an H. Pylori infection.
 I’ve recently had five patients diagnosed with H pylori, and I’ll briefly discuss their issues and how they got rid of H. pylori.

-Traditional Treatment for H Pylori
+Traditional Treatment for Helicobacter Pylori

 The traditional treatment is antibiotic therapy.
 It is called triple therapy because it has two antibiotics and an acid-blocking drug.
 Over time, it has been proven not to be that effective.